TheoreticalEcosystemEcology/alien/README.md

     ## Testing the code with testthat package
     devtools::test()

-### Only for the developers on Mac OSX and linux
+### For developers on MacOS and Linux only

-All of the previous steps can be done with:
+All the steps described above are embedded in R script and integrated in a makefile:

     cd path/to/alienR
     make